-Writers with a biology background are also in great demand by companies that manufacture medical equipment, pharmaceutical companies and organizations that committed to environmental issues.
-As environmental concerns get more serious by the day, one career path that has tremendous potential over the coming years is environmental journalism.
+Writers with a biology background are also in great demand by companies that manufacture medical equipment, pharmaceutical companies, and organizations that committed to environmental issues.
+As environmental concerns get more serious by the day, this career path has tremendous potential.

-That’s just ten of many potential jobs that you can explore with a background in biology.
-The curriculum for biology programs in college is quite diverse so students are prepared for a wide range of roles after graduation.
+That’s just ten of many potential careers that you can explore with a background in biology.
+The curriculum for biology programs in college is quite diverse to prepare students for a wide range of roles after graduation.